Ground Engineering

 Te Henga Road — Landslide Repair

-27 concrete bored piles and a Geosynthetic Clay Systems retaining wall — permanent repair of a flood-triggered landslide on a critical West Auckland road.
+550mm diameter bored piles with concrete encased steel 250UCs and a Geosynthetic Confined Soil retaining wall — permanent repair of a flood-triggered underslip on a critical West Auckland road.

 - Location